TO TAME A BRAIN

 This journey is unique for each person, but there is one commonality.
-You first must grasp the concept of neuro-plasticity, and how everything in your life is interconnected.
+You first must grasp the concept of neuroplasticity, and how everything in your life is interconnected.

 The perceptions triggered in our mind impact our brain's neural dynamics, directly influencing our emotional and physical state.
 The challenge for most people is balancing out their distractions (negative perceptions) with more experiences that they truly, deeply connect with.

 I returned to finish my senior year of high school.
 I then worked over the summer and entered college at UNC-Chapel Hill that fall.
-I was moving forward with my original plans of attending college, but I also had to explore new ways to cope with my epilepsy.
+I was moving forward with my original plans, but I also had to face new, harsh realities - coping with my epilepsy.

-Over the next few years at Carolina, I noticed how my seizure disorder compromised my cognitive abilities.
+Over the next few years at UNC, I noticed how my seizure disorder compromised my cognitive abilities.
 I no longer had the same intellect and recall.
 What was once easy for me to understand in high school was noticeably more difficult in college.

-Lot's of theories ran through my mind...
+Lots of theories ran through my mind...

 Perhaps it was the slow destruction of brain cells occurring with each seizure.

 Perhaps it was my difficulty adjusting to the college lifestyle away from home.

-Perhaps it was side-effects caused by all the prescription medicine I was taking to control my seizures.
+Maybe it was side-effects caused by all the prescription medicine I was taking to control my seizures.

 I felt lost and out of control, except at the gym.

-I looked forward daily towards my light workouts at UNC's Woollen Gym.
+I looked forward daily to my light workouts at UNC's Woollen Gym.
 Doctors advised me not to lift heavy weights due to my disability, so I only performed balance and stability exercises.
-While other guys there were pushing much heavier weight, I focused less on intensity and more on proper form, alignment, and tempo.
+While other people there were pushing much heavier weights, I focused less on stress quantity and more on proper form, alignment, and tempo.

 Life is not that simple.
 There is no single direct cause.
-It is a combination of all the influences we allow into our lives.
+Life instead is a matrix of all the influences we allow into our environments.
 It is a big-picture, holistic mindset.
 Everything is interconnected, and our perceptions directly influence not only our brain's neural dynamics, but our emotional and physical health as well.

 As we all know, work-life balance is challenging.
 I allowed long office hours to interfere with my personal time and regular workout routine.
-My lifestyle was consumed by meetings, business travel, little rest and a lousy diet - all critical factors leading to poor health.
+My lifestyle was consumed by meetings, business travel, little rest, and a lousy diet - all critical factors leading to poor health.
 In just two years I gained over 30 pounds, increased four pants sizes, and had dangerously high blood pressure.

 However, that's only the beginning!

-Please understand, I'm NOT suggesting that those suffering from TLE should follow the same path as myself.
+Please understand - I'm NOT suggesting that those suffering from TLE should follow the same path as myself.
 I'm merely sharing my story as an example of how our body has the natural ability to heal over time if one consistently fuels it with the proper stimuli (movement, nutrition, sleep, lifestyle) on a daily basis.